-If you want to build your own raised garden bed, the first thing to do is choose a building material.
-There are lots of possibilities – some are cheap and easy to find, while others are more expensive but will last a long time.
+To build a raised garden bed, the first step is to choose the right building material.
+There are lots of possibilities – some are cheap and easy to find, while others are more expensive and durable.

 So, what material is best for raised garden beds?
 The best materials for raised garden beds are stone, plastic such as HDPE, and durable wood, such as cypress, cedar, and redwood.
 These materials will stand up well against damage caused by exposure to water, soil, and insects.